 Then there’s the phenomenon of boy bands as a collaborative project.
 For example, the massive success of One Direction would never have been possible without fans getting behind the band from the very start.
 Directioners literally willed them into being, pushing them to stardom by spreading the word online, before their first single was even out.
 And in the case of BTS, band members work in parallel with ARMY for causes like social justice and mental health— causes deemed important by the fans.

-Artists can react to issues in real-time and offer support, giving a greater sense of being there for their fans.
-In 2017, two weeks after the deadly bombing at an Ariana Grande show in Manchester, I was traveling to see a Take That show in London.
+Artists are able to react to issues in real-time and offer support, giving a greater sense of being there for their fans.
+In 2017, two weeks after the deadly bombing at an Ariana Grande show in Manchester, I was travelling to see a Take That show in London.
 Three days prior, terrorists had slammed their van into pedestrians on London Bridge and proceeded to stab people sitting in restaurants.
 Take That were very aware of the apprehension among their fans at that time.
-Gary was tweeting multiple times a day— asking how we were feeling, trying to calm our nerves, and assuring us that everything would be done to keep us safe.
+Gary was tweeting multiple times a day— asking how we were feeling, trying to calm our nerves and assuring us that everything would be done to keep us safe.
 I felt very supported by that and got a sense of my idols living in the same world as I was, managing similar challenges and fears.
 I felt the same way throughout the lockdowns during the pandemic.
-Gary, Mark, Howard, and Robbie all did extra stuff online to keep us positive and entertained, and it really made that time easier to get through for me.
+Gary, Mark, Howard and Robbie all did extra stuff online to keep us positive and entertaining, and it really made that time easier to get through for me.